DISCLAIMER: This is an unofficial rules document written by independent judges. This is not official Wizards of the Coast documentation.

 Policy Additions

-match points for each match win, where n is the standard number of players in a Pod for that tournament.
+Where n is the standard number of players in a Pod for that tournament.
+(Pods with less players still yield the same number of points as the desired standard)

 The winner is the one that by the end of the round time has the most game wins or that before the end of the round time has achieved the required number of game wins.